 2.7 The key stages for involvement in the production of planning policy documents are set out by the Government in planning legislation and guidance.
 This is to ensure that the planning process is inclusive, open and transparent.
 The opportunities to be involved and provide comments are dependent on the type of planning policy document being produced.
 However, the stages for involvement are designed to ensure that you can be involved from the earliest opportunity of planning policy preparation.
-These stages can provide you with various opportunities to be involved and potentially influence the content and direction of a planning policy document.
+These stages can provide you with various opportunities to be involved and policy document.